Nebraska Wesleyan University logo

 1886

-University announced as a replacement for a former Methodist college.
+University announced as a replacement for a former Methodist college

 1887

-Nebraska Wesleyan University officially founded.
+Nebraska Wesleyan University founded

 1888

-University officially opened; Old Main, its first building, completed.
+University officially opened; Old Main, its first building, completed

 1933

-University nickname changed from the Coyotes to the Plainsmen.
+University nickname changed from the Coyotes to the Plainsmen

 1971